Elizabeth Brown performing on theremin

 Biography

-As an orchestral musician, Brown has performed as thereminist with the Boston Symphony, the Minnesota Orchestra, the American Symphony, and the American Composers Orchestra; has played flute with Orpheus, Philharmonia Virtuosi, New York City Ballet Orchestra, American Symphony and many other NYC orchestras.
-She appeared across Japan and the U.S. with Trio Getsuro (two shakuhachi and ichigenkin/one-string koto).
-She premiered her shakuhachi solo Dialect at the World Shakuhachi Festival 2018 in London; her music has also been featured at shakuhachi festivals in Kyoto, Prague, Sydney, and New York City.
+As an orchestral musician, Brown has performed as thereminist with the Boston Symphony, Minnesota Orchestra, American Symphony, and American Composers Orchestra; and has played flute with Orpheus, Philharmonia Virtuosi, New York City Ballet Orchestra, American Symphony and many other NYC orchestras.
+Her performing life now concentrates on shakuhachi.

 Other notable pieces include Arcana, for flute and recorded sound; Brown’s chamber opera Rural Electrification, for theremin, voice, and recorded sound; ongoing collaborations with artist Lothar Osterburg such as Piranesi, for theremin, string quartet, and video, and A Bookmobile for Dreamers, a forty-minute performance for theremin, recorded sound, and video; the installation Collected Visions, a collaboration with photographer Lorie Novak, which has been presented by the International Center of Photography in NYC, the Smithsonian Institution’s National African American Museum Project, and the Center for Creative Photography in Tucson; Delirium, Archipelago, and Seahorse, all featuring the original microtonal instruments of American composer/inventor Harry Partch; and numerous pieces for the Momenta Quartet, with whom she has an ongoing relationship.
 Her flute music is performed worldwide.

 Brown was born in 1953 in Camden, Alabama, where she grew up on an agricultural research station.
 After receiving a Master’s degree in flute performance from The Juilliard School in 1977, she started composing in the late 1970’s.
-Brown has taught shakuhachi at Columbia University and Bard College, and teaches theremin at Bard as well.
+Brown has taught shakuhachi at Columbia University and Bard College, and taught theremin at Bard as well.
 She is married to visual artist Lothar Osterburg.

 “…cool, sustained architecture…a suspension of recollected memories.” — Los Angeles Times